bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ### @id

-This defines the id for the base schema.
-Other base schema can use this @id to refer to this base schema.
+This defines the id for the schema base.
+Other schema bases can use this @id to refer to this schema base.

 ### classification, issuedBy, issuerRole, purpose